Algorithm for direct sampling from conditional distributions of toric models: Cases that sum formulae are known

 \section{Cases that sum formulae are known}

 In this section we discuss Algorithm~\ref{algo:0} for the case that the $A$-hypergeometric sum formula is known.
-After warming up by considering independence model of two-way contingency tables, the celebrated formula of the normalization constant of chordal graphical models given by Sundberg \cite{Sun75} is revisited as the $A$-hypergeometric sum formula.
+After warming up by considering two-way contingency tables of the independence model in Example~\ref{exam:2x2:1}, the celebrated formula of the normalization constant of decomposable graphical models given by Sundberg \cite{Sun75} is revisited.

-For $\alpha,\beta,\gamma\in\mathbf{C}$, if $\text{Re}(\gamma)>\text{Re}(\beta)>0$, the Gauss hypergeometric series
+For $\alpha,\beta,\gamma\in\mathbb{C}$, if $\text{Re}(\gamma)>\text{Re}(\beta)>0$, the Gauss hypergeometric series

 where $(\alpha)_u$ is the Pochhammer symbol: $(\alpha)_u:=\alpha(\alpha+1)\cdots(\alpha+u-1)$, has Euler's integral

 If $z=1$ the right hand side becomes a beta-integral and we have the identity (Theorem 2.2.2 of \cite{AAR96})